ioquatix/jquery-syntax/README.txt

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Additional Permissions (as per Section 7 of the AGPLv3)
+"Additional permissions" (as per Section 7 of the AGPLv3)
-	Any HTML file which merely makes function calls to this code, and for that purpose includes it by reference shall be deemed a separate work for copyright law purposes.
-If you modify this code, you must extend this exception to your version of the code.
+	1. Any HTML file which merely makes function calls to this code, and for that purpose includes it by reference shall be deemed a separate work for copyright law purposes.

+	2. You may distribute non-source (e.g., minimized or compacted) forms of that code without the copy of the GNU GPL normally required by section 4, provided you include this license notice and a URL through which recipients can access the Corresponding Source.

+If you modify this code, you must include these "Additional permissions" in your version of the code.

 *** Change Log ***